DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

+I decedided not to ask for confirmation after the delete button is pressed, I felt that this was not needed as it is easy to add another score and it makes for a smoother user experience.
+All the other acceptance criteria is met and works well.

 ### 31 View Average Scores

 As a Site User I would like to see average score for each category so I know other members opinions.